| |

 2. Start counting (1- 10)

-3. Hug tight your favorite soft toy
+3. Hug your favorite soft toy tight

 4. Write down your worries and tear the paper